 For more information about the above classes, please call the Church Office at 316-942-1491.

-The new study for our Thursday Morning Bible Study will begin on Thursday, January 21st at 9:30am via ZOOM.
+Our Thursday Morning Bible Study takes place every Thursday at 9:30am via ZOOM.
 Click HERE to purchase a book online.
 If you are unable to purchase a book online, just let the Church Office know and we will help you out -- 316-942-1491 or firstname.lastname@example.org.
 If you are interested in being part of this study, please call the Church Office to sign up.

 DESCRIPTION: Jewish people read the Scriptures and seek to live them out, not just know them.
 They want to halakh (walk out) the path of the Lord in accordance with His instructions and laws.
 When they read something in Scripture, they don’t just ponder it or think about it; they act.
 They try to embody it in the way they live their lives, sometimes literally.
 They don’t just believe it in their hearts; they walk it out in their actions.